Getting back into anime

 Time played: 30 minutes | Likelihood I’ll keep playing it: Slim

-I'd lose the music and art, but I'd be much more inclined to keep reading World End if it were printed on paper.
-I'm so old fashioned like that.
+I'd be much more inclined to keep reading World End if it were printed on paper, because I'm not very cool.
 As I continue my journey, I wonder if I'll feel the same about the rest...

 Long Live the Queen